Why are Interest Rate Hikes Disrupting the Stock Market?

 The news cycle for the stock market is in repeat mode.
-It feels like we’re on an endless rollercoaster ride of rising interest rates, declining futures, and periodic selloffs.
+It feels like we’re on an endless rollercoaster ride of interest rate hikes, declining futures, and periodic selloffs.
 We’re guessing at this point that you are tired of seeing it over and over again.
 Expecting it to change any time soon is unrealistic, but perhaps we can shed some light on why it’s happening.

-Why do interest rate hikes disrupt the stock market so much?
+Why do increasing interest rates disrupt the stock market so much?
 Most financial analysts called for them months before the Fed Governors made their first move.
 According to them, raising rates should slow down inflation.
 Investors knew this was coming, yet many seem to go into panic mode every time it happens.
 Is selling a rational decision or a knee-jerk reaction?

 The relationship between interest rates and stock performance